ShaunCurtis/Blazr.Timers/readme.md

 int timePeriod = 2000;
 ```

 What does `2000` mean?
-An educated guess suggesyts it's 2000 milliseconds, but you don't KNOW, until you see it used.
+An educated guess is it's 2000 milliseconds, but you can't be sure until you see it used.

 This is a classic case of *primitive obsession*.
 It could mean anything from 2000 years to 2000 ticks.